 update: my coworker’s husband gets annoyed when our meetings run over by Alison Green on November 1, 2017 Remember the letter earlier this year about the person whose husband would get visibly annoyed when her meetings ran over and when she wasn’t ready to have lunch with him exactly on time?
 He worked in the same building and would lurk around, glaring, until the meeting ended.
 Meanwhile, the employee would mentally check out of meetings as soon as he showed up.
 Here’s the update.
 It actually worked out really well for everyone involved.
 I took your advice and talked to Jane about checking out when Fergus shows up, but I framed it as a peer, saying that it puts me in an awkward position and I feel like I’m imposing, but also that the work is suffering if we’re just rushing through it trying to get to lunch.
 She totally got it!
 She understood why I felt like that and apologized, but did say that the work we were doing was very stressful, and she needed some breaks from it.
 I don’t want anyone to ever be unhappy with their work, so I asked what about it she didn’t like, and learned that teapot outputs wasn’t her jam, but that she loved teapot sourcing.
 She just hadn’t wanted to speak up, because she appreciated everything that I had taught her about teapot outputs and didn’t want to be ungrateful.
 I talked to her manager and grandboss, and we re-worked her role into just dealing with teapot sourcing.
 In a few months, she has excelled at teapot sourcing so much that we promoted her.
 She’s doing a great job, and now SHE tells Fergus to go away when she’s on a roll with a sourcing project — I see him less and less.
 Teapot sourcing also means she has to go to the production department more frequently to drop things off and pick things up, which means she can chat briefly with Fergus a few times a day.
 And the gap on my projects gave me the opportunity to train a teapot assistant into a star teapot outputs specialist, and she is killing it.
 Everyone is happy.
 I want to address some of the comments about my organization’s culture that came up in the comments.
 We aren’t monsters who lock the refrigerator until we feel the work is done, and I don’t literally not eat — yesterday I spent an hour getting coffee and returning stuff at the mall in the middle of the day – but some days I look up at the clock and realize it’s 3 pm and grab a cereal bar.
 The culture here is no different than many professional environments, and this type of workplace has always been my experience.
 I think this argument comes up in the comments very frequently when anyone suggests that a standard workweek could be more than 40 hours and that this is okay, but there are different norms for everyone!
-You may also like:how do I deal with a painfully slow talker?I saw a coworker's husband naked on Zoom - should I say anything?my coworkers are annoyed when I'm 2-3 minutes late to meetings { 88 comments }
+You may also like:how do I deal with a painfully slow talker?I saw a coworker's husband naked on Zoom - should I say anything?boss wants us to do early-morning and evening meetings so he can attend from his vacation { 88 comments }

 Foreign Octopus* November 1, 2017 at 2:05 pm I love this update!
 This is the best case scenario that we all hope for.
 Congratulations on turning the situation around into a win-win-win!!!